quii/learn-go-with-tests/reflection.md

         }
     }
     if !contains {
-        t.Errorf("expected %+v to contain '%s' but it didnt", haystack, needle) }
+        t.Errorf("expected %+v to contain %q but it didnt", haystack, needle) }
 }
 ```